 Property owners are encouraged to use burglar alarms.
 While Cordillera, and the Vail Valley, are not areas of high crime, things do happen that could be prevented or perhaps tracked if an alarm system is in use.

 Public Safety is the primary responder to all burglary/intrusion alarms except when an indication of criminal activity is identified.
-Eagle County Sheriff is the primary responder to burglary/intrusion alarms whenever criminal activity is indicated.
+Eagle County Sheriff is the primary responder to panic alarms and to burglary/intrusion alarms whenever criminal activity is indicated.

 Public Safety responds to all environmental alarms which monitor temperature, carbon monoxide and for water leaks.